How to Get a Stuck Screw Undone: 7 Brilliant Tips That Work

 Pliers Grip:

-• Turn counterclockwise while applying steady pressure.
+• Turn it counterclockwise while maintaining steady pressure.

 Steel Wool Traction: